Is the CFL Ball Bigger Than the NFL?

 The CFL uses a Wilson CFL Official Game Football, manufactured by Wilson Sporting Goods.

-It has unique designs for its stripes and laces.
+It features unique stripe and lace designs.
 The laces are 4.375 inches long and 1.125 inches wide.
-The stripes include two 1-inch wide stripes 3 inches from the greatest circumference of the short axis.
+The stripes include two 1-inch-wide stripes, 3 inches from the greatest circumference of the short axis.
 There are no stripes on the NFL ball.

 Richard Janvrin is a content writer for BetMGM.
 His work is also published at sites like Forbes, WSN, Gambling.com, Legal Sports Report, and more.
 He has a bachelor's degree from the University of New Hampshire.